girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

    - Cognito User Pool
  - Define Web ACL (Web Access Control List) Rules
    - IP Set: up to 10,000 IP addresses - Use multiple rules for more IPs
-   - HTTP headers, HTTP body, or URI Strings protects from common attack - SQL injection andCross-site Scripting (XSS)
+   - HTTP headers, HTTP body, or URI Strings protects from common attack - SQL injection and Cross-site Scripting (XSS)
    - Size constraints, geo match (block countries)
    - Rate based rules (to count occurances of events) - for DDoS Protection
  - Web ACL are Regional except for CloudFront
- - A rule group is a reusable et of rules that you can add to Web ACL
+ - A rule group is a reusable set of rules that you can add to Web ACL
  - WAF - Fixed IP while using WAF with a load balancer
    - WAF does not support the Network Load Balancer (Layer 4)
    - We can use Global Accelerator for Fixed IP and WAF on the ALB

-# AWS Shield
+## AWS Shield
  - DDoS: Distributed Denial of Service - many requests at the same time
  - AWS Shield Standard:
    - Free Service that is activated for every AWS customer